 How Many Books Does the Average Person Read?

-Last year the Pew Research Center released their latest data on American reading habits, and the results show some interesting — and somewhat surprising — trends.
+The Pew Research Center released their latest data on American reading habits, and the results show some interesting — and somewhat surprising — trends.
 Roughly 72 percent of American adults read a book in 2015, continuing a gradual decline over the last 5 years (from 79 percent in 2011).
 However, these stats include people who reported reading “one book…in part”, so it’s unclear how many made it all the way through.

 The average number of books each person read over the course of a year was 12…but that number is inflated by the most avid readers.
 The most frequently reported number was 4 books per year.
 Of course, there’s plenty of variation among demographics.
 Certain groups read more, or less, than the country as a whole.
 Here’s what the data showed: